revelytix/backbone-nestify/README.md

 shoppingCart.get("pending.items.0.itemID", {delim:"."});
 ```

+* Using the [advanced spec](#advanced-spec/general-form) capabilities, options can be overridden on a per-[container](#containers) basis.
+These options have the highest precedence, overriding options from either of the two previous means.

 ### delim

 The `delim` option can be used to specify the delimeter to use in the stringified syntax.
 By default this delimiter is the pipe character `|`.